zouloux/chimera/NEW-SERVER-SETUP.md

 - Create dot env : `touch .env`
 - Edit it with vi or any editor : `vi .env`
 - Specify Chimera root domain name.
-  Root domain name is DNS pointing to your server's IP.
-  DNS can also be configured like `*.domain-name.com A IP` if you want to have `domain-name.com` pointing to a website but any sub-domain pointing to your Chimera server.
 - Ex : `CHIMERA_HOST=chimera.domain-name.com` or `CHIMERA_HOST=domain-name.com`

 3. Configure nginx host